 Once you’ve sorted your route, worked out how you’re getting from A to B and got your head around your accommodation, it’s finally time for the fun bit!
 Deciding what you’re going to do in each city is the best bit about planning your European adventure.

 For the organisation freaks out there, our advice is to resist the urge to over-plan.
 Travelling is seriously incredible, but it’s also exhausting.
 You’ll kick yourself for booking something every day, leaving yourself no time to relax and enjoy the moment.

 A good rule of thumb is to pick one thing (or maybe two) in each destination that you absolutely can’t miss – whether that’s an excursion, a famous site or an amazing museum you’re dying to visit.
 If you need to book in advance, do so.
 But try to opt for flexible tickets so that you can change your plans depending on how you feel.

-Wow… you made it to the end of our ultimate guide to travelling Europe!!
-Seriously… well done.
+You’ve made it to the end of our guide…well done!
 Of course, there’s no one “Best way” to travel Europe, but this guide should give you some tips for how to kick off your plans!

 A huge portion of your experience depends on what type of traveller you are.
 Your budget, your previous travel experience, how long you’ve got and what you feel comfortable with are all factors.
 For each of the sections we’ve listed above, there are choices to make based on your personal preferences.
 So, to make sure your experience is as incredible as it should be, go with what’s right for you, not what other people tell you to do!

 If you’re after further guidance on the theme of travelling Europe, Interrail, Eurail or anything else on the topic, make sure you check out the resources below.
 We are the experts on this topic, and no question is too silly or too small!
 Contact us now, or check out the options below to get started with your planning.